Medication Assistant Course

 This course consists of 68 hours of lecture, practice labs, and 40 hours of clinical.
 The first 11 weeks of the course are lecture and lab.
 Included in this part of the course are weekly quizzes, assignments, math practice, memorization of medications, and related content.
 After successfully completing the lecture and lab portion of the course, the 40 clinical hours takes place in the student’s facility with an RN from the facility acting as a preceptor.

-Upon successful completion of the program, WCTC will notify the Department of Health and Family Services to upgrade the individuals’ status on the State of Wisconsin Nurse Aide Directory.
+Upon successful completion of the course, WCTC notifies the Department of Health and Family Services to upgrade the individual’s status on the State of Wisconsin Nurse Aide Directory.

-Applications must be submitted and approved prior to being allowed to register.
+Applications must be submitted and approved before permission to register is granted.
 Print the following documents to begin the course registration process:

 Waukesha County Technical College

 - Be currently employed in a skilled nursing facility with current Federal eligibility.

 - Be at least 18 years of age